-Last month, My friend Chris and I made the ridiculously icy trek from Saint Paul to Duluth for the Twin Ports Brewfest at the Black Bear Casino.
+Last month, My friend Chris and I made the ridiculously icy trek from Saint Paul to Duluth for the Twin Ports Brewfest at the Black Bear Casino to try our luck at some 2019 slots lv free spins.
 It was cold and the roads sucked, but once we got there and the beer started flowing we had a blast!

 One thing that struck me was the fairly small brewery turn out.
 I have been to a lot of beer events and this one had the least amount of breweries.
 Don’t get me wrong, there were plenty.
 And actually I am not sure this was a bad thing.

 The smaller amount of breweries, while it limited variety a little bit, made it possible to actually hit every booth to sample every brewery.
 With most events having 30-70 breweries, this is impossible.
 Sometimes that leads to missing out on some pretty good beers.
 This time I was able to hit every booth and sample a beer from every brewery there…. although I didn’t hit up the wineries and of course skipped the Coors Light booth and the booth that had the Hard Mike’s and Hard Teas.
 What were those last two even doing there?!?!

 It was nice to be out of town and trying some local breweries I haven’t tried before.
 Different area, different local breweries, right?
 One that stuck out, and actually was my favorite of the day, was Thirsty Pagan out of Superior, WI.
 They had one of only a few “special beers”, a sour!
 I love sours, and this one was good.
 Tart, a tiny bit funky, and not covered up with fruit.
 I like fruit sours, but I love a sour that can just stand on it’s own.
 This was my favorite of the event.